Brazilian art: Indigenous Artists

 The Pinacoteca de São Paulo museum has become the first museum in over 100 years to host a contemporary Indigenous art exhibition.
 The exhibition is featured 23 Indigenous artists from various ethnicities across Brazil.
 The Véxoa exhibition showcases paintings, sculptures, videos, photographs and installations all with the political goal of capturing and drawing attention to important issues currently affecting the Indigenous population, which come in the form of agribusiness, deforestation, illegal mining and climate change.

 The name of the Véxoa originates from the Terena language and translates to "We Know."
 The exhibition aims to break stereotypes surrounding Indigenous communities in Brazil.
 The curator of the museum has chosen a variety of Indigenous works which are both contemporary and traditional.
 The museum includes a diversity policy but does not group indigenous group the artist by ethnicity or chronological in order to emphasize the universalism of shared experiences by the native communities as more than 300 Indigenous group currently reside in Brazil according to Olinda Yawar.
 The exhibition include Indigenous film, photography, ceramics, embroidery and natural materials.

 Ailton Krenak a leading Indigenous artist and philosopher has talked about the exhibition as "an opportunity to expose the extremely adverse times that Indigenous people are experiencing as a result of political violence perpetrated against their rights by the Brazilian State."

 Jaider Esbell, another prominent artist in the exhibition, believes that, "Every exhibition of Indigenous art is primarily about exposing all the crimes that are taking place today".
 The artist focuses in widening different perspectives of Indigenous culture in order to illustrate the daily struggle and violence against indigenous communities.
 In a recent YouTube video Jaider has commented on the importance of Indigenous art as an intrinsic part of Indigenous culture and values.
 Jaider acknowledges the destruction of the Amazon rainforest as destroying traditions and indigenous communities.
 Jaider teaches a course at São Paulo's Museum of Modern Art.

-Yakuña Tuxá an Indigenous female artist from Bahia has put forward multiple artworks that reflecting the challenges of being an Indigenous woman in modern-day Brazil.
+Yakuña Tuxá an Indigenous female artist from Bahia has put forward multiple artworks that reflect the challenges of being an Indigenous woman in modern-day Brazil.
 The art focuses on Indigenous beauty and the prejudices faced by Indigenous women in big cities.